ben2117/ben2117.github.io/_posts/2020-07-08-linq-part-one.markdown

 public static IEnumerable<TResult> Select<TSource, TResult>(this IEnumerable<TSource> source, Func<TSource, TResult> selector);
 ````
 I can see that it is an extension method for the type IEnumerable<TSource>
+We can use an array or queue etc with these extension methods as they implement IEnumerable, but to get a feel for how they work with linq let define our own type.
 For a contrived example:

 ````c#